Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Dwarkesh Patel 1:10:49

-Having studied these different sorts of Dumerisms, whether they're right or not, by the way, it's like a separate question, but just in terms of the sociology of them, has it always been true that smart, talented people tend to get a lot of meaning by working on things that are seen as existential catastrophes?
+Having studied these different sorts of doomerisms, has it always been true that smart, talented people tend to get a lot of meaning by working on things that are seen as existential catastrophes?
 Or is that a property of tech adjacent areas or modern tech adjacent areas?
-Like how unique is this sort of sociological phenomenon?
+How unique is this sociological phenomenon?

 Nadia Asparouhova 1:11:21